appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/connect-datasource.md

 8. Click **Save** to create and save the datasource connection.

-9. Once the datasource connection is saved, you can switch between production and staging environments using the dropdown menu at the bottom left. (*Only for [Business Edition](https://www.appsmith.com/pricing) user*)
+9. If you have set up multiple environments (*as mentioned in step 6*), you can switch between the production and staging environments by using the dropdown menu located at the bottom left.

 ## See also
 [Query Data](/connect-data/how-to-guides/query-data)